 Throughout my legal career, I have had the privilege of working on many high-profile matters, often with large monetary judgments at stake.
 Nothing is more rewarding, however, than working on the highest-stakes matters there are - your family law matters.
 As someone who has been through the family court not only as an attorney but also as a party, I understand firsthand how difficult it can be to fight for yourself when your whole world is coming undone.
 I want to use not only my legal expertise but also my life experience to fight for you.
 Whether you are facing a divorce action, child custody dispute, domestic violence situation, or even the more routine task of drafting an estate plan or prenuptial agreement, I recognize that you need not only legal representation but also someone who will be by your side every step of the way to guide you through the process and be your voice.
-I am excited to have the opportunity to be that voice for you.

 I hope you will consider calling me for your legal needs.